SophieDeBenedetto/phoenix-pair/post.md

 end
 ```

 Here, we're pushing the `"presence_state"` event to only the client who sent the join request.
-And we're sending that event with a payload of the list of present users, courtesy of the `Presence.list` function.
+And we're sending that event with a payload of the list of present users, courtesy of the `PhoenixPresence.list` function.
 The `list` function (you guessed it) returns the list of present users and their metadata.

 We can handle this on the front-end with very little code, thanks once again to the Presence client-side library.